 A few Reddit users offer wisdom about hiring a contractor who’s inexpensive and unskilled, stating that poor quality means more costs in the future.
 Sometimes the cheapest price tag may be the worst deal.

 Members of the professional roofing community have a saying that sums this scenario up perfectly:

 “If you think it’s expensive to hire a good roofing contractor, try hiring a bad one.”

 Doing your homework before picking out a contractor can save you money and prevent the trauma that comes along with a roofing horror story.
-There are certain items that are important to assess when looking for a roofing professional.
+There are some specific things you should look at when choosing a contractor.